 Zuccotto of English Trifle

-We have reached the last appointment of the year with the Light and Tasty recipes, an appointment that we dedicate every year to Christmas and that today, in particular, wants to enhance the red color that creates such a Christmas atmosphere. 😀 But today here in our house it is also candle-blowing day! (it’s my better half’s turn!).
-Oh yes, those who have their birthday during Christmas week know what it’s like, with that atmosphere that makes you feel Christmasy regardless of the occasion, and you never know how to celebrate this birthday. 😃 But today I’m revealing how I solved the dilemma: I present to you the zuccotto of English trifle, the birthday cake of our Christmas birthdays!
+We’ve reached the last appointment of the year with the Light and Tasty recipes, an appointment we dedicate to Christmas every year and which today in particular wants to highlight the red color that creates such a festive atmosphere. 😊 But today at our home it’s also candle-blowing day! (it’s my other half’s turn!).
+Yes, anyone who has a birthday in the week of Christmas knows how it is, with that atmosphere that makes everything feel Christmassy regardless of the actual date, and you never really know how to celebrate that birthday. πŸ˜ƒ But today I’ll reveal how I solved the dilemma: I present to you the zuccotto of English trifle, the birthday cake for our Christmas birthdays!

-A dessert with a beautiful red color, Christmasy enough, and the birthday celebrant’s favorite. 😍
+A dessert that has a beautiful red color, just festive enough, and also the birthday person’s favorite dessert. 😍

-The English trifle is a timeless dessert, reminiscent of home and family traditions, and cannot be missing on special occasions.
-Do you agree with me, right?
+Zuppa inglese is an evergreen dessert that tastes like home and family traditions, and it cannot be missing on special occasions.
+You agree with me, right?

 Here are other dessert ideas for Christmas day: